 2016 Awards Jury

-The jury is tasked with reviewing all of the award nominations and identifying the ones worthy of recieving a national honor and recognition.
+The jury is tasked with reviewing all of the award nominations and identifying the ones worthy of receiving a national honor and recognition.

 W. Shedrick Coleman

 W. Shedrick Coleman is principal of SHEDDarchitecture, a firm with experience in design of custom residential, educational, office buildings, religious facilities, community recreation facilities, retail projects and historic renovations.
 He currently serves as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia.
 Coleman is serving his second term as Director at Large on the APA Board of Directors.
 He is a licensed architect in the state of Georgia and has more than 20 years of experience in the architecture and planning professions.
 He serves on the Coastal Region MPO and the Savannah College of Art & Design School of Architecture Design Review Council.
 He received his architectural education from Cornell University.

 Ignacio F. Bunster-Ossa, FASLA, LEED AP